lepras/RSS-Maxxing/README.md

 ## Other Formats / Media?

-Frankly for youtube, should use a client.
+Frankly for Youtube, Should use a Client.

 Android - https://newpipe.net/